 - Give Notice.
 After booking the Shropshire registrar, you must give notice and pay a fee in person at your local register office.
 You must live in the area for at least 7 days and notice must be at least 29 days before your ceremony.
 If you and your partner live in different registration districts, you need to give notice separately, but it does not have to be on the same day.

 - Legal marriage ceremony.
 Two Shropshire registrars arrive half an hour before the ceremony and speak to each of you privately before one of the registrars takes his or her position at the place designated for the ceremony.
-In different-sex marriages the groom usually stands with the registrar waiting for his bride.
-In same-sex marriages there are often other arrangements (for example, couples walk together or each one is accompanied by a parent).
+In different-sex marriages, the groom usually stands with the registrar waiting for his bride.
+In same-sex marriages, there are often other arrangements (for example, couples walk together or a parent accompanies each one).

 - Indoor ceremony (option 1).
-If the ceremony is performed in the long event barn or the farmhouse dining room at Barnutopia, it is a legal marriage immediately.
+The ceremony is performed in the long event barn or the farmhouse garden room at Barnutopia.

 Other Wedding Ceremony Choices

 - Register office.
 Some couples choose to get married before their celebration at Barnutopia.
 This could be the same day as the ceremony, a day or a few days before or even months before.
 Contact your local register office to arrange this.
 This may be followed by a blessing, celebrant service, hand-fasting or other special ceremony to mark the occasion at Barnutopia.

 - Celebrant wedding.
 We have had a number of celebrant weddings and this is the second most popular choice at Barnutopia.
 Celebrants are skilled at getting to know couples and customising a ceremony to requirements.
 If you are not religious and want ceremony content that is not constrained by legal marriage requirements, a celebrant is a good choice.
 Celebrants charge for their services.